-The Company manages its liquidity risk prudently, maintaining sufficient cash and marketable securities and arranging credit facilities to cater for the projected needs.
+The Group adopts a prudent approach towards the management of its liquidity risk, maintaining sufficient cash and negotiable securities, and arranging committed credit facilities of an amount sufficient to cover its anticipated requirements.

-Lastly, medium- and long-term liquidity planning and management is based on the Company's and the Group's five-year Strategic Plan.
+Lastly, medium- and long-term liquidity planning and management is based on the Group's Strategic Plan spanning a five-year time frame.